dotFionn/iassure-wx/README.md

 # defines ips that are allowed as proxy ips
 # See http://expressjs.com/en/guide/behind-proxies.html
 TRUST_PROXY=
-# set to true to disable /api-Endpoint. will also diable frontend.
+# set to true to disable /api-Endpoint. will also disable frontend.
 DISABLE_DEFAULT_API_ENDPOINT=
 ```